SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Session-30
 - What resources we have created inside the VPC in aws console ?
-- First we have created VPC in aws (Your created VPC is Isolated, even aws dont have access to it).
-It is like your Private Data-Center in aws cloud.
+- First we have created VPC in aws (Your created VPC is isolated even aws dont have access to it).
+It is like your private data center in aws cloud.
 - Created Internet Gateway (IGW) and attached to the VPC.
 - Created Public, Private and Database subnets in atleast 2-AZs for High Availability.
 - Created Route tables (Public, Private and Database) and associated with their respective subnets in both regions 1a and 1b.
-- Added Internet Gateway route in Public Route table, because internet should be enabled in Public not in Private, that is the difference between Public and Private subnets.
+- Added Internet Gateway route in Public Route table because internet should be enabled in Public not in Private, that is the difference between Public and Private subnets.
 - Enabled Auto-asign Public IPv4 address only to the Public subnet not to the Private subnet.
 - When you create a VPC, a default route table also known as main route table is automatically created to that VPC.
 It contains a local route that enables communication with the subnets within the VPC.
 While this default route table cannot be deleted, its routes can be modified and custom route tables can be created and associated with specific subnets to provide more granular control over network traffic.
 - What is NAT Gateway and why it is used ?